The Military Assistance Project

 Veterans of the United States Uniformed Services may be eligible for a broad range of programs and services provided by the Department of Veterans Affairs (VA) thru the Veterans Health Administration (VHA) and the Veterans Benefits Administration (VBA).

-There are numerous ways to apply for benefits from the Veterans Benefits Administration depending on the type of benefit you are seeking.
+There are different ways to apply for benefits depending on the type of benefit you are seeking.

 - The fastest way to submit your application is electronically thru the VA eBenefit webpage: